-We are launching an ambitious project to give every child in the district a library card over the next four years.
+We are running an ambitious project to give every child in the district a library card over the next four years.

-We offer every child in reception, Year 1 and Year 6 a library card to encourage their love of reading.
+We offer every child in reception and Year 6 a library card to encourage their love of reading.
 A library card opens up a world of children’s books, which can be shared and enjoyed at every age.

 We run a variety of activities in all libraries and already work with schools to encourage children to enjoy reading for pleasure.

 There are no charges for books returned late, lost or damaged on children’s cards and you can still use your library.